Use Structural Family Therapy Mapping To Enhance SessionsJul 31, 2023

-But What Is Family Mapping?
+But What Is A Family Map?

-At its most basic, a family map consists of boxes or squares representing people.
+At its most basic, a map consists of boxes or squares representing people.
 The entire space of the paper is your canvas.
 The placement of the boxes and the lines connecting them represent relationships.
 The size of the boxes can represent power or influence within the family.

 Creating Your Family's Emotional Landscape

 The journey begins by defining the space.
-You can do this alone or you can use this as a family therapy activity and have your clients do this to conceptualize the family dynamics.
+You can do this alone or you can use this as a family therapy activity and have your clients do this to conceptualize the complex dynamics.
 They do this using distance not in terms of physical space, but a metaphorical one.
 This space represents the emotional and relational territory the family inhabits, a realm where feelings and interactions take precedence over physicality.

 You can use a piece of paper, the coffee table in your office, or one of those enormous Post-It Notes you use for brainstorming in-office meetings.
 I've used wooden blocks, post-it notes, post-cards and playing cards before - be creative and have fun!